-If you have questions about how relaunch may apply to your business, email BizConnect@gov.ab.ca.
+If you have questions about how relaunch may apply to your business, please review information on the website and if it’s not there, email BizConnect@gov.ab.ca.

 Who do I contact if I think my business should open in a different stage?

-If you have questions about how relaunch may apply to your business, please email BizConnect@gov.ab.ca.
+If you have questions about how relaunch may apply to your business, please review information on the website and if the information is not there, email BizConnect@gov.ab.ca.

 When will travel restrictions be lifted?